derrickclaye/fear-and-comfort/README.md

 # Supervised Learning Notebook

-* This notebook runs **three** different **supervised learning algorithms** (*Random Forest, Gradient Boost, and KNeighbor*) and will output the correponding classification report, confusion matrix, ROC curve, and the feature importance plot.
+This notebook runs **three** different **supervised learning algorithms** (*Random Forest, Gradient Boost, and KNeighbor*) and will output the correponding classification report, confusion matrix, ROC curve, and the feature importance plot.

+# Unsupervised Learning Notebook

-## Dataset Feild Descriptions
+# Dataset Feild Descriptions

 **HST:** Host Hotels & Resorts, Inc. is an S&P 500 company and is the largest lodging real estate investment trust and one of the largest owners of luxury and upper-upscale hotels.